-Surge Battery Announces Engagement of Winning Media LLC
+Surge Battery Metals Announces Engagement of Winning Media LLC

 Sep 07, 2021, 08:00 ET

 VANCOUVER, BC, Sept.
-7, 2021 /PRNewswire/ -- Surge Battery Minerals Inc. (the "Company" or "Surge") (TSXV: NILI) (OTCQB: NILIF) (FRA: DJ5C) announces that management of the Company has increased its budget related to its investor relations campaigns in an effort to continue the Company's marketing and awareness campaigns using alternative methods as a result of travel restrictions and limited person-to-person contact due to the Covid-19 pandemic.
+7, 2021 /PRNewswire/ -- Surge Battery Metals Inc. (the "Company" or "Surge") (TSXV: NILI) (OTCQB: NILIF) (FRA: DJ5C) announces that management of the Company has increased its budget related to its investor relations campaigns in an effort to continue the Company's marketing and awareness campaigns using alternative methods as a result of travel restrictions and limited person-to-person contact due to the Covid-19 pandemic.

 In connection with this, the Company is pleased to announce the launch of an investor marketing campaign and has engaged Winning Media LLC ("Winning Media") to provide investor relations and digital advertising services to the Company.
 Services to be provided by Winning Media include copywriting and design fees and digital advertising.
 The engagement of Winning Media will extend for a period of 120 days for a fee of US$250,000 as part of the increased budget in connection with the campaign.
 Neither Winning Media nor any of its principals currently own any interest, directly or indirectly, in the Company.